krishnaKSA/Linux-Kernel/Operating systems/Chapter3_Processes.md

 * **Modualarity:** Dividing systems= functions into separate processes or threads.

 * **Convenience:** Single user can work on many tasks at a time.
 For example, editing, listening music, compiling in parallel.

+IPC mechanism is provided to the coperative processes to exchange data and information between them.
+There are two ways, **1.
+Shared memory 2.
+Message passing**

+In shared memory, **region of memory** is shared by cooperating processes.
+Its difficult to implement, and faster method than message queues.

+In Message queues, data is exchanged between the processes through messages, it is good option for smaller data, and easy to implement.